 All Spring Hill College students are required to have some synthesizing experience in their major field.
-To fulfill this requirement, all undergraduate business students take BUS 499 Business Strategy and Policy for their comprehensive experience.
+To fulfill this requirement, all undergraduate business students take BUS 499 Business Strategy and Policy for their comprehensive experience, except for the BS in Supply Chain Management 3+1 students who take BUS 599 in the MBA program.